- Academic Programs

 New York Public Library

 The New York Public Library is the largest public library in the United States, with almost 7 million items in its collection, and is a vital node in the NYTS information system.
-A NYPL library card is mandatory, and all students are entitled to a NYPL library card, whether or not they are residents of New York state.
+A NYPL library card is mandatory, and all students are entitled are entitled to a NYPL library card, whether or not they are residents of New York state.

 The NYPL is especially important to our students, as it provides a wide range of journals that can be accessed from a student’s home or work place.
 Works that are not available at the New York Public library can be obtained through Interlibrary Loan, a service that borrows books from other libraries.
 In addition, as NYPL is a member of Metro, a large network of libraries in the metropolitan area, students can obtain a Metro card, which will allow them to use books at other libraries.